AdrienHorgnies/coworking-wavre/README.md

 ## Front end with Angular

-The front end use the javascript framework Angular.
+The front end has been built upon the javascript framework Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.